prog4biol/pfb2023/pfb.md

 ### Scope

 Almost all python variables are global.
-This means they are available everywhere in your code.
+This means you can use them everywhere in your code.
 Remember that python blocks are defined as code at the same level of indentation.

 ```python
 #!/usr/bin/env python3